Samyak-Jain-24/my-mp2-project/FP3/README.md

 1. **Name Server (NM)**: Central coordinator managing file metadata, access control, and routing requests
 2. **Storage Servers (SS)**: Handle actual file storage, concurrent access, and data persistence
 3. **Clients**: User interface for interacting with the file system

+On multi-SS deployments, the NM pairs each file with a primary SS and a replica SS to provide availability when one SS is down.

 ## Features